zeroc-ice/ice/java-compat/README.md

-# Building Ice for Java
+# Building Ice for Java Compat

-This page describes how to build and install Ice for Java from source code.
-If you prefer, you can also download [binary distributions][1] for the supported platforms.
+This page describes how to build and install Ice for Java from source.
+If you prefer, you can also download a [binary distribution][1].

 * [Build Requirements](#build-requirements)
   * [Operating Systems](#operating-systems)